MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-match.md

 > You should avoid matching on the basis of activity-type attributes.
 In other words, if an attribute seems to be an activity, then it might be a poor criteria to match by.

 2. **Attribute that will be used for matching from the second match pair entity**.

-3. **Normalization method**: Various normalization options are available for the attributes you chose in (1) and (2) - from removing punctuation, to removing spaces, to many others.
+3. **Normalization method**: Various normalization options are available for the attributes chosen in fields (1) and (2) - from removing punctuation, to removing spaces, to many others.
 Note that for some attribute types, a specific and possibly optimal combination of normalizations will be automatically chosen for you.
-This option is called **Semantic Normalization** in the drop down and you can change this default selection to any of the other options.
+This option is called **Semantic Normalization** in the drop down and you can change this default selection to any of the other options:

 4. **The level of precision that will be used for that condition:**
-- Selecting ***Exact*** on one end of the scale will dictate that only matching records will be matched.
+- Selecting ***Exact*** on the left side of the scale will dictate that only matching records will be matched.

 [IMPORTANT!]
 > Choosing Exact Match on the basis of the same AttributeId type (for example AccountId, ContactId, etc) will not lead to optimal result.
 While you may want to link the two entities through a relationship (visit the Relationships section in order to review), the match process should be executed on the basis of other attributes.